mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 Data
 - raw (all data files categorized by data type)
 -- InVivo/
--- Microscope/ ... czi ... zeiss images and JPGs ... medical university usually just exports JPGs of all color channels and deletes the czi files due to file sizes -- Tracking/ (Behavior)
+-- Microscope/ ... czi ...
+Zeiss images and JPGs ... medical university usually just exports JPGs of all color channels and deletes the czi files due to file sizes -- Tracking/ (Behavior)